umoazzam/Where2EatDatabaseInterface/README.md

 * Example SQL Queries
 * Python scripts for CSV/Entity generation
+* Writing the RA and TRC
-* Writing the Data Description for the Final Report
+* Writing the Data Description

 ## What we learned